mpv-player/mpv/DOCS/man/options.rst

     which would be the only ones capable of getting rid of the last displaying weirdnesses.

-``--vrr-adjust-max-refresh-variance-time=<decimal seconds>``
+``--vrr-adjust-max-refresh-variance=<0.0-1.0>``
-    The default does not take into account refresh rate flicker (which may happen in specific cases, eg. when time between frames is constantly higher than minimum refresh time + average refresh time), and optimizes just for reaching target position.
+    How much percentage wise the refresh time can vary from one frame to the next, where 1.0 means the refresh time can immediatelly move between the minimum and maximum refresh time, while 0 means the refresh time is static. (default: 1.0)

-    If that's a problem, then this option can try limit sudden changes in refresh time.
+    The default does not take into account refresh rate flicker (which may happen in specific cases, eg. when time between frames is constantly higher than minimum refresh time + middle refresh time), and optimizes just for reaching target position.
+If that's a problem, then this option can limit sudden changes in refresh time.
 The lower the value set, the more refresh time stability, the higher chance of missing our target.

 ``--vrr-adjust-target-refresh-rate=<fps>``
     Set the refresh rate we should tend towards, instead of the default "middle refresh